 One person who has studied this topic deeply is Dr. Doug Belshaw, a UK-based researcher, and consultant who wrote his Doctor of Education dissertation on this topic.
 While his focus was on learners in the school system and higher education, his work can be applied to adults who need to change to meet the technology challenges of today.
 Doug’s list of the elements of “digital literacies” are nicely summarized in this blog post by W. Ian O’Byrne:

 Cultural: Requires technology use in different contexts and awareness of the values and practices specific to varying contexts

 Cognitive: Enables mastery of the use of technological tools, software, and platforms

-Constructive: Requires reusing and remixing existing resources depending on need, or possibly adapting them into new resources
+Constructive: Requires reusing and remixing existing resources depending on need, or possibly adopting them into new resources

 Communicative: Requires awareness of different communication devices that are both digital and mobile

 Confidence: Places emphasis on gaining competence with digital technologies and the ability to create an environment for practicing skills and self-learning

 Creative: Creates new data in digital environments while taking risks, developing skills, and producing new things